-OCRRA has been involved in many Extended Producer Responsibility (EPR) initiatives in the last few years.
+OCRRA has taken a leadership role in supporting Extended Producer Responsibility (EPR) initiatives in New York State.
 EPR requires manufacturers to take responsibility for the safe and environmentally sound disposal of items they make and sell.
 This includes reducing toxic materials used for manufacturing and a requirement to implement some form of a take-back and reuse and/or recycling program.